Wednesday 3rd March 2021

 If you travel on our buses at school peak times, you are likely to share the bus with students.
 For your safety, we have created ZONES across all our buses and if you are not a student, you should sit in the BUSY BUS ZONE at the front of the bus.
 This will ensure you are sat a safe distance away from other passengers.Peak School Time - Passenger Advice

 Download the NHS App

 When travelling around our bus stations and stops it's suggested that you download and use the official NHS COVID-19 contact tracing app.Download the App

 Plan your journey

-- buy a ticket in advance on our App - download our East Anglia Buses App here
+- buy a ticket in advance on our app - download our East Anglia Buses App here

-- check our special timetablesonline
+- check our timetables online

-- don’t travel if you feel unwel
+- don’t travel if you feel unwell

 At the bus stop